 Discover Abydos On Your Next Luxor Day Tour

-Abydos should be included on your day trip or extended on an accompaniment to nearby Luxor for a deeper appreciation of ancient Egyptian culture.
-This is a farewell destination that will stick in your heart for a long time after the journey.
+Abydos should be included on your Luxor to Dendera and Abydos temples day trip or extended as part of a nearby Luxor day tour for a deeper appreciation of ancient Egyptian culture.
+This is a farewell destination that will stay in your heart long after the journey ends.